Litarvan/OpenAuth-Server/README.md

     "key": "your_private_key"
 }
 ```
-You can found your private key in your config/settings.php.
+Your private key can be found in your config/settings.php.
 It is automatically generated when you complete the installation.